IPA membership and licence renewals opening on 10th October

 • If you would like to renew a current IPA licence, you will be sent the renewal form prior to the expiry of your current licence.

-• In the event that your application is granted, you will be required to relinquish any current licence issued by another RPB or the Secretary of State for Business, Energy and Industrial Strategy, from the date that your IPA authorisation is effective.
+• In the event that your application is granted, you will be required to relinquish any current licence issued by another RPB or the Secretary of State and Trade, from the date that your IPA authorisation is effective.

 Eligibility (Examination/Qualifications/Authorisation):